Shroud-email/website/src/pages/blog/alias-replies.md

 description: Send emails from your aliases
 date: 2022-06-12
 image: /img/letter.jpg
+imageAlt: a letter peeking out of a postbox
 ---

 We're excited to announce that you can now send outgoing emails via your Shroud.email aliases.